 After admiring the rhythmical arches of an early Christian basilica (6th century), we took a wrong turn and found ourselves practically in the sea – but what a beautiful sight, with swallows swooping, cocks crowing and masses of fragrant wildflowers.
 There were plenty more old stones in Butrint, but the most revealing was a small museum, perfectly set out in a section of a Venetian castle.
 Here, Greek and Roman statues, pots and tools filled in the gaps of what we’d just seen.

-From here – on to Berat, in my next post
+From here – on to Albanian food, in my next post